IT/Admin for Data Science

 Unlike your phone or personal computer, you’ll never touch this cloud server you’ve rented.
 Instead, you’ll administer the server via a virtual interface from your computer.
 Moreover, servers generally don’t even have the kind of point-and-click interface you’re familiar with from your personal devices.

-Instead, you’ll access and manage your server from the text-only command line.That’s why Chapter 8 is all about how to set up the command line on your local machine to make it convenient and ergonomic, and how to connect to your server for administration purposes using a technology called SSH.
+Instead, you’ll access and manage your server from the text-only command line.
+That’s why Chapter 8 is about setting up the command line on your local machine to make it convenient and ergonomic, and how to connect to your server for administration purposes using SSH.

-Unlike the Apple, Windows, or Android operating systems you have on your personal devices, most servers run the Linux operating system.
-Chapter 9 will teach you a little about what Linux is and will introduce you to the basics of Linux administration, including how to think about files and users on a multi-tenant server.
+Unlike the Apple, Windows, or Android operating systems on your personal devices, most servers run the Linux operating system.
+Chapter 9 will teach you a little about what Linux is and introduce you to the basics of Linux administration, including how to think about files and users on a multi-tenant server.

 But you’re not just interested in running a Linux server.
 You want to use it to accomplish data science tasks.
 In particular, you want to use data science tools like R, Python, RStudio, JupyterHub, and more.
 You’ll need to learn how to install, run, and configure applications on your server.
 That’s why Chapter 10 is about application administration.

 When your phone or computer gets slow or you run out of storage, it’s probably time for a new one.
-But a server is a working machine that can be scaled up or down to accommodate more people or heavier workloads over time.
-That means that you may have to manage the server’s resources more actively than your personal devices.
-That’s why Chapter 11 is all about managing and scaling server resources.
+But, a server is a working machine that can be scaled up or down to accommodate more people or heavier workloads over time.
+That means you may have to manage the server’s resources more actively than your personal devices.
+That’s why Chapter 11 is about managing and scaling server resources.

 Making it (safely) accessible